X icon white, transparent background.

 • Is there anything you’d like me to clarify?

 • That’s why we made that decision.
-I’m open to your feedback about it.
+I’m open to your feedback.

 • That probably wasn’t easy to hear.
 How are you feeling about what I’ve just said?